-Take climate action by supporting Sierra Club BC’s campaign to protect Vancouver Island’s carbon-rich old-growth rainforest!
+Take climate action by supporting Sierra Club BC’s campaign to protect carbon-rich old-growth rainforest!

 Travel—especially by air—burns a lot of carbon dioxide.
 Are you heading off on holidays soon?
 Have you considered buying carbon credits to offset some of your emissions?

 Carbon offsets run the gamut from good to bad.
 Credible offsets can contribute to climate solutions—if they are combined with concrete steps to reduce emissions.
 Unfortunately there are many examples of dubious projects, making it important to verify whether standards are met.

-As an alternative to buying carbon offsets, consider supporting Sierra Club BC’s work toward lasting protection of Vancouver Island’s carbon-rich endangered old-growth rainforest.
+As an alternative to buying carbon offsets, consider supporting Sierra Club BC’s work toward lasting protection of carbon-rich endangered old-growth rainforest in BC.

 BC’s old-growth rainforests store up to 1,000 tonnes of carbon per hectare, one of the highest rates on earth.
 They’re like a carbon bank, accumulating carbon in soil, trees and organic matter over millennia.
 Reducing emissions by avoiding logging of this old-growth has immediate benefits for the climate.

 Sadly, about half of the carbon stored in these ecosystems gets released in clearcut logging.
-This is often combined with slash burning, an egregious practice that releases millions of tonnes of greenhouse gases annually and must be phased out.
+This is often combined with slash burning, an awful practice that releases millions of tonnes of greenhouse gases annually and must be phased out.